freerasmea/freerasmea.github.io/_posts/2017-03-17-motion-to-suppress.md

+---
+published: false
+date: 'March 17, 2017'
+category: news
+excerpt: >-
+  Michael Deutsch, Jim Fennerty, and the rest of the legal defense team for Rasmea Odeh are gearing up for trial, now scheduled for May 30th.
+New motions filed this week put the question of Israel and its torturers front and center, and will be considered at a hearing on April 25th (moved from April 4th).
+---
 ## For Immediate Release: Important Motion to Suppress Filed by Rasmea Odeh Defense Team

 ### Important Motion to Suppress Filed by Rasmea Odeh Defense Team